 20 years ago I bought the best lens I have ever owned.
 The mighty Canon 70-200 f:4L.
 The Sony version is as good or better, due to new technologies and features not available at that time, like the very advanced Optical Steady Shot (OSS) and highly regarded Macro functionality.

-Paired with the 1.4X TC will become a very flexible lens with focal lengths ranging from 70mm up to 420mm leveraging the Alpha APS-C mode.
+Paired with the 1.4X TC becomes a very flexible lens with focal lengths ranging from 70mm up to 420mm leveraging the Alpha APS-C mode.

 Sony FE 1.4x Teleconverter